chrisemerson/session/README.md

     }

 Alternatively, create your own implementation of the `Session` interface if you need some different functionality, or you want to create an adapter to a different session library instead.
+An Abstract class is provided that performs all the boilerplate code to implement the ArrayAccess and 'magic' property access methods, leaving you only needing to implement `get`, `set`, `isset` and `unset`.

 During testing, you can create a mock of the `Session` interface to provide whatever session data you like using your favourite mocking framework, or even using your least favourite one.